Non-Abelian entanglement asymmetry in random states

 In black hole theory, the results obtained by Page are today a fundamental guiding principle in solving the information paradox~\cite{h-75, h-76}.
 In particular, through the replica wormhole approach, several recent works~\cite{aemm-19, penington-20, ahmst-20, pssy-22} have found in certain specific quantum gravity models that the entanglement entropy of the radiation satisfies the Page curve and information is not lost during the evaporation.
 Eq.~\eqref{eq:page_curve} also plays an essential role in understanding the thermalisation of isolated quantum systems following a chaotic evolution with no conservation laws, since the ensemble of Haar random states describes their late-time behaviour~\cite{akpr-16}.

 The work of Page also paved the way for investigating other entanglement properties of generic many-body quantum systems, usually a very challenging task, by applying random matrix theory.
 For Haar random states, there are many results on their higher entanglement moments~\cite{csz-06,g-07,vpo-16,w-17}, entanglement spectrum~\cite{z-06,mbl-08,dffp-13}, mixed-state purity~\cite{depasqualeetal}, negativity~\cite{slkv-21}, or relative entropy~\cite{kf-21}.
 Other ensembles of random states have been also considered.
 For example, the typical behaviour of non-interacting systems is described by random Gaussian states~\cite{vhbr-17, vhbr-18, hvrb-19, lrv-20, lrv-21}.
 The analogue of the Page curve for the latter has been obtained in Refs.~\cite{lcb-18, zlc-20, bhk-21, bp-21}.
 It has also been calculated for the complex Ginibre ensemble~\cite{ckf-23}, which characterises non-Hermitian/dissipative chaotic quantum systems.
 A very interesting aspect of random states is the analysis of their symmetries.
-One possibility is to consider an ensemble of random states with a global internal symmetry and investigate its effects on the properties of the ensemble.
-For example, one can examine the symmetry resolution of entanglement~\cite{lr-14,gs-18,xas-18,cdm-21}, that is how entanglement distributes among the symmetry sectors, as has been done in random states both for Abelian~\cite{bd-19,lntt-22,mcp-22,g-24} and non-Abelian symmetry groups~\cite{bdk-24}.
+One possibility is to consider an ensemble of random states with a global internal symmetry and investigate its effects on the average entanglement entropy.
+This has been done in Refs.~\cite{vr-17, lcb-18, bhkrv-22, bhk-21, gg-18} and, more generally, in~\cite{ypzrh-23} for systems with particle number conservation, and in~\cite{phfr-23} for non-Abelian symmetries.
+Another possibility is examining the symmetry resolution of entanglement~\cite{lr-14,gs-18,xas-18,cdm-21}, that is how entanglement distributes among the symmetry sectors, as has been done in random states both for Abelian~\cite{bd-19,lntt-22,mcp-22,g-24} and non-Abelian symmetry groups~\cite{bdk-24}.